Ska-p/InfoSec/README.md

 + 3 Denaial of Service Attacks
 + 1 Extra Attack: RIP poisoning

+The script for the attacks are written by using python with [Scapy libraries](https://scapy.readthedocs.io/en/latest/introduction.html)

 ## Defense implementation

 For defensive strategies, we opted for SIEM Splunk as our Intrusion Detection System (IDS).
 Additionally, in order to also prevent the attacks, we implemented the Palo Alto Advanced Defense mechanism, which facilitates efficient traffic analysis and works as IDS and Intrusion Prevention System (IPS) as well.
-Policies and Zone protection profiles were defined by following Palo Alto documentation (https://docs.paloaltonetworks.com/content/dam/techdocs/en_US/pdf/pan-os/9-1/pan-os-web-interface-help/pan-os-web-interface-help.pdf) and Splunk rules were implemented with Splunk Search Processing Language (SPL)
+Policies and Zone protection profiles were defined by following [Palo Alto documentation](https://docs.paloaltonetworks.com/content/dam/techdocs/en_US/pdf/pan-os/9-1/pan-os-web-interface-help/pan-os-web-interface-help.pdf) and Splunk rules were implemented with [Splunk Search Processing Language (SPL)](https://docs.splunk.com/Documentation/Splunk/latest/SearchTutorial/Usethesearchlanguage)